gareth0712/my-chat-app/README.md

 ### Windows user

-It is recommended to install `ncat` https://nmap.org/ncat/.
+It is recommended to install `ncat` from https://nmap.org/ncat/.
 After downloading the zip file, follow the steps below to complete the installation

 1. Unzip the downloaded ncap zip file.
 2. Go to directory with ncat.exe.